francescovallone/serinus/.website/next/analysis/transformation_validation_pipes.md

 }
 ```

-## 7. Benefits
+## 5. Benefits

-1. **Easy Integration**: Pipes can be added at route, controller, or application level
+- **Maximum Flexibility:** Pipes can operate on any part of the request.
-2. **Flexible Validation**: Users can define custom validation logic through custom Pipe implementations
+- **Simple Framework Logic:** No need to orchestrate value passing.
-3. **Body Transformation**: The transformed value from pipes becomes the new body value for the route handler
+- **Composable:** Pipes can be chained and reused.
-4. **Type Safety**: Generic types ensure type safety throughout the transformation chain
+- **No Type Restrictions:** Pipes can validate, transform, or enrich context as needed.
-5. **Composable**: Multiple pipes can be chained together
+- **Consistent API:** All pipes use the same method signature.
-6. **Existing Pattern**: Follows the same pattern as hooks and middleware
+- **Existing Pattern:** Follows the same pattern as hooks and middleware.
-7. **Backward Compatible**: Existing routes continue to work without modification
+- **Backward Compatible:** Existing routes continue to work without modification.
-8. **Reusable**: Pipes can be shared across different routes and controllers
+- **Reusable:** Pipes can be shared across different routes and controllers.
-9. **Testable**: Each pipe can be unit tested independently
+- **Testable:** Each pipe can be unit tested independently.

-## 8. Error Handling
+## 6. Error Handling

 Pipes can throw any `SerinusException` which will be handled by the existing error handling system: